Stoma

 Various types of cancer can predispose to stoma placement.
 These include rectal cancer, colorectal cancerTrusted Source, and bladder cancerTrusted Source.
 Rectal cancer is a malignant disease that grows from the epithelium of the bowel.
 Colorectal cancer is a malignant primary neoplasm that develops in the epithelium of the intestinal mucosa.
 It can affect various parts of the intestinal segment.
 Bladder cancer, on the other hand, is a malignant tumor that originates in the epithelium lining the bladder wall.

-Trauma And Postoperative Complications
+Trauma and Postoperative Complications

 In addition, a stoma can also happen to people who have lost the functionality of their digestive system as a result of trauma or post-surgical complications.
 Indications for stoma placement also include extensive abdominal trauma with disruption of the gastrointestinal tract or urinary tract.